 2. Nazis were prevented Atomic Weaponry by Norwegians

-In 1944, a Norweigan Commando sunk a cargo carrying heavy water en route to Germany, sinking German plans for igniting an atomic war into the seabed.
-Thus, Norweigan changed the course of war and our history with their sneaky antics.
+In 1944, a Norwegian Commando sunk a cargo carrying heavy water en route to Germany, sinking German plans for igniting an atomic war into the seabed.
+Thus, Norwegian changed the course of the war and our history with their sneaky antics.

 3. Crimean War: Rise of the Middle-East

 With the British Empire, Ottoman Empire and French Empire pitted against the Russian Empire in 1854, the outcome threw the Ottoman Empire into bankruptcy, taking loans from England and France for floating above the water.
 Still, with mountainous debts piled up, the Ottoman Empire sided with Axis bloc in WWI to nullify their debts.